Connale History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Connale Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Connale family to the New World and Oceana
+Migration of the Connale family

 Irish families left their homeland in astonishing numbers during the 19th century in search of a better life.
 Although individual reasons vary, most of these Irish families suffered from extreme poverty, lack of work opportunities, and exorbitant rents in their homeland.
 Many decided to travel to Australia or North America in the hopes of finding greater opportunities and land.
 The Irish immigrants that came to North America initially settled on the East Coast, often in major centers such as Boston or New York.
 But like the many other cultures to settle in North America, the Irish traveled to almost any region they felt held greater promise; as a result, many Irish with gold fever moved all the way out to the Pacific coast.
 Others before that time left for land along the St. Lawrence River and the Niagara Peninsula, or the Maritimes as United Empire Loyalists, for many Irish did choose to side with the English during the American War of Independence.
 The earliest wave of Irish migration, however, occurred during the Great Potato Famine of the 1840s.
 An examination of early immigration and passenger lists has revealed many people bearing the Connale name: John Cannell who settled in Boston Massachusetts in 1652; John Cannell settled in New England in 1652; Henry Cannell settled in Philadelphia, Pennsylvania in 1852.